emmalei-sc/island-rpg-game/README.md

   It is coded entirely in Java and uses the Java Graphics library.* </p>

 ## Compiling & Running
 Open the folder in Terminal.
-Compile andd run by executing these commands:
+Compile and run by executing these commands:
 ```
 javac *.java
 java Runner